 - Gently scrape spatula across pyramid pan to remove excess batter

-- TIP: for easier de-molding / removal of treats, stretch the silicone pan several directions before attempting to pop the treats out
+- TIP: for easier de-molding / removal of treats, stretch the silicone pan in several directions before attempting to pop the treats out

 - Remove treats from mold.
 If extra dryness is desired (dryness will increase shelf-life), spread treats out in a single layer on a cookie sheet and return to oven for approximately 3-5 minutes